-I need to apologize to however many readers I might have, and to myself, for failing to set aside time for writing.
-In several ways, 2018 was the year of decluttering; as we moved from the suburb of Los Angeles where I lived for as long as I have lived in the States, so much of what I have collected purposelessly and often unintentionally needed to be shaken off of my life, and what is essential needed to be given the space it needed.
+In several ways, 2018 was the year of decluttering; as we moved out of the suburb where I lived for as long as I have lived in the States, so much of what I have collected purposelessly and often unintentionally needed to be shaken off of my life, and what is essential needed to be given the space it needed.
 And as I sit down again in front of an empty digital page, I see that I need to do the same with all the snapshots I have taken along my journey around the sun.
 I'm gonna go reverse-chronologically and review all the photos and add some context to them, trying to find stories wherever I can find.

 I had not been back to Oahu in a while.
 I had felt that, after the first 5 or so years I frequented the most populous (and developed) of the islands, I'd rather visit outer islands and save Oahu for family occasions.
 I just wished that it were not for this particular occasion.

 Of course, the island always offers the perfect blend of familiar and exciting things.

 It's easy for me, a visitor with a local hookup, to think that life here is slow and simple while I scoff down Malasadas and hike around the hills of Manoa.
 The reality, of course, is a lot more complex for many, and in every few breathtakingly beautiful things you see, a somber reminder; water quality warnings for beaches due to the aging sewerage system, plastic waste spotted at every scenic point, homelessness and poverty.